 Doolin Taxi

-There are a few locally run taxis in Doolin that can be used to get around town and the region, as well.
+There are a few locally run taxis in Doolin that can be used to get around town and the region.
 Ask at your accommodation or the tourist information office about contacting them.

 What To Pack for a Trip to Doolin, Ireland

-Our final advice for your Doolin trip is all about what to pack in your backpack or suitcase.
-You can find all of our packing hacks on our dedicated Travel Packing page, but first grab your Free Packing Checklist!
+Our final advice is all about what to pack in your backpack or suitcase.
+So grab our Free Packing Checklist and let’s get you to Ireland!

 Water Bottle and Snacks